Camera: Motion picture cameras

 A movie camera or a video camera operates similarly to a still camera, except it records a series of static images in rapid succession, commonly at a rate of 24 frames per second.
 When the images are combined and displayed in order, the illusion of motion is achieved.

 Cameras that capture many images in sequence are known as movie cameras or as cine cameras in Europe; those designed for single images are still cameras.
 However, these categories overlap as still cameras are often used to capture moving images in special effects work and many modern cameras can quickly switch between still and motion recording modes.

 A ciné camera or movie camera takes a rapid sequence of photographs on an image sensor or strips of film.
 In contrast to a still camera, which captures a single snapshot at a time, the ciné camera takes a series of images, each called a frame, through the use of an intermittent mechanism.

 The frames are later played back in a ciné projector at a specific speed, called the frame rate (number of frames per second).
-While viewing, a person's eyes and brain merge the separate pictures to create the illusion of motion.
+While viewing, a person's visual system merges the separate pictures to create the illusion of motion.
 The first ciné camera was built around 1888 and by 1890 several types were being manufactured.
 The standard film size for ciné cameras was quickly established as 35mm film and this remained in use until the transition to digital cinematography.
 Other professional standard formats include 70 mm film and 16 mm film whilst amateur filmmakers used 9.5 mm film, 8 mm film, or Standard 8 and Super 8 before the move into digital format.

 The size and complexity of ciné cameras vary greatly depending on the uses required of the camera.
 Some professional equipment is very large and too heavy to be handheld whilst some amateur cameras were designed to be very small and light for single-handed operation.